Friday, October 31, 2008

 * Go to the domains glassfish installation directory

-type: cd /opt/glassfish/domains/mydomain
+cd /opt/glassfish/domains/mydomain

 * Create a password file called .passwordfile that contain the following lines